27 Sep 2018 Marina Petkova

 Bitmain Submits IPO Application

 The mining giant hopes to raise several billion dollars with the IPO.
-The news come with a share of controversy, as many companies have refused to finance it before the pre-IPO phase.
+The news comes with a share of controversy, as many companies have refused to finance it before the pre-IPO phase.

 The application is still being prepared, and further hearings from HKEX are due to take place in order to determine the value of the company.
 Some details are still vague, including the number of offered shares and their schedule.